DanteHealy/reader-to-leader/README.md

 Using MongoDB I was able to create the empty collections with all data entered and created via the website's frontend.

+#### Project Management

+(Comment on the use of GitHub Projects etc. - Create a manual kanban board to track features and monitor bug fixes.)

 ### Testing